 Averted by Hank's proctologist (who, while irritating to Hank is friendly and professional) and the sports psychologist from the rifle episode, who, while wacky, does genuinely help Hank out.

-Anyone who owns any sort of animal that isn't a dog is considered a freak no matter how much they love their animal or how it's just one example being the deciding point for all types of animals.
+Anyone who owns a pet that isn't a dog is considered a freak no matter how much they love it.

 In one episode, Hank seems to get harassed by a female cop, and nobody seems to find anything weird with it at all.

 Zigzagged with one episode, which features a new employee who constantly makes sex jokes and slaps other coworkers behinds.
 They at first find this funny and Hank is portrayed as overreacting, but it grows out of hand and everyone else starts to become annoyed.
 Hank tries to find legal help, and responds to the comments of "male on male sexual harassment" with "BWAAAAAAAAAAAAAHH!".
 Enrique refuses to do anything about it because he's afraid of being made fun of (or not being taken seriously).
 This is actually startlingly truth in television.
 Aggressors of male-on-male or female-on-male sexual harassment are much more likely to get away with it than male on female aggressors, simply because most people, when confronted with this issue, respond like Hank and Enrique did.

 California is a big one in the show (and to a lesser extent: Oklahoma and New York) especially with Hank.
 He never misses an opportunity to express his dislike towards those three states, especially the former.
 Bobby being into show business, however, loves California and New York so it balances out.

 Alternative Character Interpretation: In the final episode, we see Dale massaging Nancy and comparing his skills to John Redcorn.
 Some have debated as to whether or not Dale finally learned about her affair with John Redcorn, but still forgave her.